Ministry of Housing and Urban Development

-The Ministry of Housing and Urban Development (HUD; Te Tūāpapa Kura Kāinga) is a cabinet-level public service department responsible for overseeing the New Zealand Government's housing and urban development programme.
-It formally came into existence on 1 October 2018 and assumes the housing policy, funding and regulatory functions of the Ministry of Business, Innovation and Employment (MBIE), the Ministry of Social Development (MSD), and the New Zealand Treasury.
-It is headed by the Minister of Housing Chris Bishop.
+The Ministry of Housing and Urban Development (HUD; Te Tūāpapa Kura Kāinga) was a cabinet-level public service department responsible for overseeing the New Zealand Government's housing and urban development programme.
+It formally came into existence on 1 October 2018 and assumed the housing policy, funding and regulatory functions of the Ministry of Business, Innovation and Employment (MBIE), the Ministry of Social Development (MSD), and the New Zealand Treasury.
+It was headed by the Minister of Housing Chris Bishop.
+On 1 July 2026, the Ministry was amalgamated into the Ministry for Cities, Environment, Regions and Transport (MCERT).

-It is the New Zealand government’s primary advisor on housing and urban development, providing advice on policy and legislation, collecting and sharing data and insights to inform decisions, funding a range of programmes to deliver more housing and urban development where it is most needed, regulating community housing providers and monitoring Kāinga Ora and Tāmaki Regeneration Company.

 History

 On 8 June 2018, Housing Minister Phil Twyford announced the creation of the Ministry of Housing and Urban Development to coordinate the New Zealand Government's efforts to combat the country's housing shortage and to facilitate the provision of affordable social housing.
 The new ministry was established on 1 August and commenced operating on 1 October 2018.
 While Twyford argued that the new ministry would "restore the basic right to healthy, affordable housing for all New Zealanders", the opposition National Party Housing Spokesperson Judith Collins and housing lobby group the Property Institute's Chief Executive Ashley Church questioned its effectiveness.

 In mid-January, the Head of KiwiBuild Stephen Barclay resigned following a disagreement with Twyford over transferring oversight of the building programme from the Ministry of Business, Innovation and Employment to Housing and Urban and Development.
 Later reports indicated that staff, advisers, and contractors were dissatisfied with Barclay's management style and leadership.
 In response, Barclay announced that he was filing a "constructive dismissal case" against the Ministry alleging they had breached his privacy.
 This development accompanied the Housing Minister's acknowledgement that the Government was unable to deliver on its target of building 1,000 homes by 1 July 2019.

 Following a cabinet reshuffle in late June 2019, the Housing and Urban Development ministry was split into two separate portfolios.
 Megan Woods became Minister of Housing while Twyford was demoted to Minister of Urban Development.
 This new division of labour came in response to the failure of the Labour-led coalition government's flagship KiwiBuild scheme.
 Kris Faafoi was appointed as Associate Minister of Housing with responsibility for urban housing while Nanaia Mahuta was appointed Associate Minister of Housing with responsibility for Māori housing.